kakkoyun/me/content/posts/ice-and-fire.md

 title: 'Ice and Fire: How to read icicle and flame graphs'
 ---

-I'm too lazy now a days to clone the blog post with all its assets and animations here.
-So until I get to it, I'm putting a link to it here.
+I am too lazy now a days to clone the blog post with all its assets and animations here.
+So until I get to it, I have put a link to it here.
 Enjoy :)

 _Originally published on polarsignals.com/blog on 28.03.2023_